Leonard Cheshire: V weapon storage sites

-Raid on the V3 site at Mimoyecques
+Raid on the V-3 site at Mimoyecques

 On 6 July 1944 the Mimoyecques V-3 site finally was attacked.
 This was the mission he had been waiting for.
 In a daylight attack, Cheshire marked the target for the 617 Squadron heavies, which each carried a Tallboy.
-The caves collapsed, bringing the V3 threat to an end.
+The caves collapsed, bringing the V-3 threat to an end.

-On the night of 7/8 July 617 Squadron flew against the limestone cave at St. Leu d’Esserent.
+On the night of 7/8 July 617 Squadron flew against the limestone cave at Saint-Leu-d'Esserent.
 The cave was being used to store V-1s and V-2s.
 Cheshire flew as the target marker in his Mustang.
 It was his 100th mission, and would be his last with Bomber Command.
 Tallboy strikes caused a partial collapse of the cave, and the tunnels were blocked off.
 The following day Cochrane took Cheshire off ops.
 He also stood down Shannon, Munro and McCarthy, the surviving 617 pilots from the Dams raid.

 After the completion of his fourth tour of duty in July 1944 Cheshire was awarded the Victoria Cross.
 The Victoria Cross is usually bestowed for a particularly marked event of bravery.
 In Cheshire's case, the award was given for his behaviour over the course of his entire operational career.
 At the investiture ceremony at Buckingham Palace, both Cheshire and warrant officer Norman Jackson were to receive the VC from King George VI on that day.
 Despite the disparity in rank, Cheshire insisted they approach the King together.
 Upon reaching the King, Jackson recalled Cheshire offering "This chap stuck his neck out more than I did – he should get his VC first."
 The King kept to protocol and awarded the Group Captain first, but Jackson later stated he would "never forget what Cheshire said."